 Ah, but if you're getting the game cheaper, what's the problem? you might ask.
-To which this writer would reply he'd rather pay more to not have the tacky cover thank-you-very-much!
+To which this writer would reply that he'd rather pay more to not have the tacky cover, thank you very much.
 Illogical?
 Sure.
 Irrational?
 Granted.
 Pigheaded, weird, and more than a little crazy?
 Er, what were we talking about again?

 Ah yes — sinful crimes against video game box art.
 Yes, we admit to turning down great deals on sealed games in order to buy the same thing secondhand or digitally just to avoid crass, awful covers.

 All of the shameful photos in this article come from the writer's personal library, unfortunately.
-Asking around NL HQ for any image contributions, we were met with the following response:
+Asking around NL HQ for any image contributions, he was met with the following response:

 "We don't have any of that muck in the office collection."